School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 Norwegian host families are volunteers.
 They choose to host students because they want to show and share their way of life and their culture, and because they want to find out more about the young people they host and their country.

-The family will choose you on the basis of the description you give in your application and if they think you will fit in well with their way of life.
+The family will choose you on the basis of the description you give in your application and if they feel you will fit in well with their way of life.

 You will be considered a full member of the family.
 Families are generally small, and Norwegians prefer an intimate and stable family life.